 ‘When I got started on my university course, I could tell instantly that the Access to HE course had helped prepare me so much.
 Compared to those that had studied A-Levels, the access course had very course-specific modules.
 The majority of the subjects that I had studied within my access course, were also part of my degree course, which gave me an advantage.’

 The access course helped Lisa through her degree much quicker than normal.
-Having already experienced the jump from A-Levels to university when she was much younger, she felt the Access to HE course had prepared her for university much more this time around.
+Having already experienced the jump from A Levels to university when she was much younger, she felt the Access to Higher Education course had prepared her for university much more this time around.

 Lisa, like many of us, was originally skeptical about getting back into education after being in a full-time job and career for many years.

 ‘Starting my access course was one of the most nerve-wracking times of my life.
 However, my tutors were really good and guided me through both the course and the UCAS process.
 They were really focussed on helping me achieve what I needed to get into my chosen university.
 They were supportive both pastorally and academically which really helped ease me back into studying.’

 Those who are skeptical of getting back into education because they are a little older needn’t worry!

 ‘I wouldn’t worry about your age either.
 There was a wide age group on my Access to HE course, with the majority being older and returning to education.
 Everyone is studying for a reason, which is to get to their dream career.
 There is also a mix of ages on my university course, and we all come from a range of backgrounds, for example, some are parents, some have had previous careers and even owned their own businesses, whereas others have come straight from school.
 But none of that matters, everyone is in it together and everyone is there for a reason.
 Age simply doesn’t matter.’

 For those who might be feeling inspired by Lisa’s story or those who are considering a change of career.